Books/Superforecasting: The Art and Science of Prediction

 View on Goodreads →

-5* and must read for people interested in forcasting and geopolitics, super useful for business leaders too.
+5* and must read for people interested in forecasting and geopolitics, super useful for business leaders too.
 4* for more casual readers, still interesting though with fewer day to day takeaways.
 (The best being that commentators on TV/newspapers generally have little actual insight, should be obvious but is not!)

 I knew the jist of the book from articles in the press, this is deeper on both the initial findings, the improvements during the tournament, and the future.
 Worth the extra effort.